binarybana/simd-play/README.md

 Where theoretical DP peak is around 99 GFlop/s (2 cores x 3.1GHz turbo * 16 DP flops/cycle)
 And theoretical SP peak is around 198 GFlop/s (2 cores x 3.1GHz turbo * 32 SP flops/cycle)
-(if I change to 32bit and use bigger matrices, I can achieve about 130 GFlop/s (but this is off battery, so I'm not sure turbo is on, which would be peak of 160 GF/s).
+(if I change to 32bit, I can achieve about 130 GFlop/s which is still off theoretical peak)

 Now switching to SP: